Fastest-depreciating cars for less than £50,000

 Weaknesses

-The Design trim level brings the Corsa Electric’s price tag down, but being cheaper to buy doesn’t protect it from the spectre of depreciation.
+The Design trim level brings the Corsa Electric’s price tag down, but being cheaper to buy doesn’t protect this electric hatchback from the spectre of depreciation.

 Design trim is available only with the smaller of the two batteries the Corsa Electric offers; that means an official range of 222 miles, which is competitive against the entry-level MG4 but behind plenty of rivals.

-Acceleration from the 134bhp electric motor is decent – it’ll beat the Renault Zoe to motorway speeds – and the Corsa Electric has plenty of punch for overtaking.
-It doesn’t feel especially sporty to drive, though, with vague steering and a fair bit of body lean through the corners.
+Acceleration from the 134bhp electric motor is decent, though, and the Corsa Electric has plenty of punch for overtaking.
+However, it doesn’t feel especially sporty to drive, with vague steering and a fair bit of body lean through the corners.
 The closely related Peugeot e-208 is more fun to thread along a country road.

 The Corsa’s interior is nice enough, and we’re happy to see most functions controlled using physical buttons and dials, but the thick windscreen pillars and tapering roofline can make it hard to see out of.
 Luckily, rear parking sensors come as standard, but you’ll need to step up to GS trim to get a rear-view camera thrown in.